Saving small-format packaging from landfills

 The Challenge

 In materials recycling facilities across the country, billions of units of small, rigid plastic packaging such as caps, pill bottles and cosmetics go to waste every year.
-In many cases, consumers dispose of these products in their local recycling but the items later slip through sorting equipment, where they go on to contaminate glass recycling or be wasted in landfill.
-The growing plastic waste represents an environmental hazard and a missed opportunity to reuse valuable materials.
-In 2022, Maybelline New York approached us, followed by Kraft Heinz, L’Oréal, P&G, and Target in 2024, to help solve this complex material challenge.
+In some cases, consumers wish-cycle these products which later fall through the cracks at recycling facilities, contaminating the glass stream, and ultimately end up in landfills.
+The growing plastic waste represents an environmental hazard and a missed opportunity to recover valuable materials.
+In 2022, Maybelline New York approached us, followed by Kraft Heinz, L’Oréal, P&G, and Target in 2024,to help solve this complex material challenge.

 67%